Auerilas/ecopy/docs/source/matrix_comps.rst

 	The denominator is the total number of individuals in both sites, :math:`y_{ik}` is the number of individuals of species *i* in site *k*, and :math:`y_{ij}` is the number of individuals in site *j*.
 This is performed for every pairwise combination of sites across two groups and then averaged to yield the mean percentage similarity of the species.
 This function also calculates the standard deviation of the percentage similarity, the signal to noise ratio (mean / sd) such that a higher ratio indicates more consistent difference, the percentage contribution of each species to the overall difference, and the cumulative percentage difference.

 	The output is a multi-indexed DataFrame, with the first index providing the comparison and the second index providing the species.
-The function lists the index comparison names as it progresses for reference
+The function lists the index comparison names as it progresses for reference.

 	**Parameters**

 	data:  numpy.ndarray or pandas.DataFrame
-		A site x species matrix.
+		A site *x* species matrix.

 	factor: numpy.nadarray or pandas.Series or pandas.DataFrame or list
 		Grouping factor.

 	spNames: list
 		List of species names.
 If data is a pandas.DataFrame, then spNames is inferred as the column names.
-If data is a np.ndarray, then spNames is given integer values unless this argument is provided
+If data is a np.ndarray, then spNames is given integer values unless this argument is provided.

 	**Examples**